Starbucks and Workers United, long at odds, say they'll restart labor talks

 Starbucks and Workers United said Tuesday that they also plan to discuss resolving litigation between them.
 In October, Starbucks sued Workers United, saying a pro-Palestinian social media post from a union account early in the Israel-Hamas war angered hundreds of customers and damaged its reputation.
 The company demanded that the union stop using its name and likeness.
 Workers United countersued, saying Starbucks had defamed the union and implied it supported terrorism.

-“While there is important work ahead, coming together to work on this framework represents an important step forward and is a clear demonstration of a shared commitment to working collaboratively on behalf of partners,” the two sides said in their statement.
+“While there is plenty of work ahead, coming together to develop this framework is a significant step forward and a clear demonstration of a shared commitment to working collaboratively and with mutual respect,” the union said in a statement.
+Starbucks echoed those comments.